mikependon/RepoDB.NET/pages/features/caching.md

 #### Setting the Cache Expiration

-Simply pass a value to the `cacheItemExpiration` argument when calling the operation.
-This value will be ignored if the `cacheKey` is not provided.
+Simply pass a value to the `cacheItemExpiration` argument when calling the operation, however, this value will be ignored if the `cacheKey` is not provided.

 ```csharp
 var cache = CacheFactory.GetMemoryCache();